Central North Island

 Is compulsive overeating, under-eating, food addiction, anorexia, bulimia, binge eating, or over exercising a problem for you? — OA has a solution, scroll down the page to see what we offer.

 N.B.
-Under current Covid-19 Alert level restrictions most groups are meeting via Zoom and some run a hybrid face-to-face / zoom meeting.
+Under current Covid-19 Alert level restrictions some groups are meeting via Zoom and some run a hybrid face-to-face / zoom meeting.
 Please email via our Contact page for zoom meeting links or contact information for other groups.

 Overeaters Anonymous -